One on one meetings (1:1s) are one of the most important tools in your leadership toolbox.

 - Recognition of wins

 - Start with positive reinforcement to kick the meeting off on a positive note.
-Find out what accomplishments their proud of.
+Find out what accomplishments they’re proud of.

 - What’s holding them back